Partisan Memorial Cemetery, Mostar, BOSNIA AND HERZEGOVINA

 After the war, the first conservation and restoration works on the Partisan Memorial Cemetery were done in 2005 with the support of donor funds from the Government of The Netherlands and the Kingdom of Norway, and with co-financing from the City of Mostar and Federation of Bosnia and Herzegovina.

 However, the Partisan Memorial Cemetery has been, and still is, one of the region’s contested heritage sites.
 This has resulted in repeated acts of vandalism up until the most recent destruction which happened in June of 2022.
 This was followed by numerous reactions from the Mayor, the City Council, the Commission to preserve national monuments of Bosnia and Herzegovina, as well as from anti-fascist activists and associations both at local and international level, and also the reaction from numerous organisations from the territory of former Yugoslavia, which condemned the vandalism of the Partisan Memorial Cemetery.
 Recently, the Agency “Old City” of the City of Mostar launched the public procurement for the revitalisation, rehabilitation and illumination of the Partisan Memorial Cemetery.
-However, the monument does not yet have a holistic plan for its conservation and maintenance with a corresponding funding.
-The whole process of its necessary restoration and revitalisation therefore remains precarious.
+However, this significant memorial site urgently needs a holistic plan for its conservation and maintenance with a corresponding funding.

 The local community in Mostar has developed various campaigns for the legal protection of the Partisan Memorial Cemetery as a Monument of National Importance.
 Among other initiatives, they produced a documentary about the history of this memorial site and the threats and challenges it faces today.